 So I was doing my usual stalking of people on FB.
 Then I found out that Qiao Qiao’s finally in a new drama.
 It has been a while since the addicting True Love 365 so I really need something to watch of Qiao Qiao’s.
 This time, she’s supposedly portraying the second sister from a family of four siblings–of which all are female.
 Her name in here is Li Yi Wan (黎一彎).

 As I watched the trailer and tried to search for more information on it, I realized that it is a daily drama.
 So how long would it be?
 Like 60-80 episodes?
 Hopefully, it’s not as disappointing as people had said about her previous daily drama with SETTV.

 With the four female leads, of course, there must also be four male leads.
-I didn’t want to read too much spoilers or watch too many trailers to reserve some sort of mystery for me.
+I didn’t want to read too many spoilers or watch too many trailers to reserve some sort of mystery for me.
 So I will wait and see how the story will go this time and who will end up with whom.

 In other somewhat related news, Zhao Shun had passed away recently.
 I learned of it through Nicholas Teo’s Facebook–to which he said some good words about the lovable and comical actor who had given a lot of advice during their collaboration in Smile Pasta.
 Zhao Shun, if fans of the drama The Magicians of Love remembered, portrayed Qiao Qiao’s father.
 R.I.P. to the late actor.

 *All images were collected around the net hence belonging to their rightful owners.